How much should it cost to replace a coil spring?

 What tools are needed for coil spring replacement?

-Mechanics use a coil spring compressor, wrenches, and safety gear.
+Mechanics use a coil spring compressor, wrenches, jack stands, and safety gear.
 These tools help them take out and put in coil springs safely.

 Are aftermarket coil springs reliable?